Shoes01/crying-suns-like/NOTES.md

     You are limited by the number of staff you, and the access you are granted.
     MANPOWER is spent on tasks.
 It is the basic currency.
     INFLUENCE is spent on _other stuff_.
 It is essentially looted from spaceships.
 There are icons for influence, but it will be used as "general" and "quest-specific".

+The XCOM dept can have non-combat staff, along with combat units.
+    Units perform Drills to improve.
+Some drills require the help of non-combat staff.
+    Non-combat staff will have tasks like helping drills, but also recruitment

 # GAME LOOP